maisuiqianxun/HOMGNN/README.md

 # HOCGNN
-This is a PyTorch implementation of the paper: [Higher-Order Causal Graph Neural Networks for Multi-Step Traffic Flow Prediction](https://www.baidu.com).
+This is a PyTorch implementation of the paper: [Higher-Order Masked Graph Neural Networks for Multi-Step Traffic Flow Prediction](https://www.baidu.com).

 ## Requirements
 The model is implemented using Python3 with dependencies specified in requirements.txt